stephengold/MonkeyWrench/README.md

 + DownArrow or Numpad2 : selects the next field (cyclic)
 + UpArrow or Numpad8 : selects the previous field (cyclic)
-+ "=" or Numpad6 : changes the selected field to its next value (cyclic)
++ "=" or Numpad6 : selects the next value for the selected field (cyclic)
-+ "-" or Numpad4 : changes the selected field to its previous value (cyclic)
++ "-" or Numpad4 : selected the previous value for the selected field (cyclic)
 + Numpad7 : sets the selected field back by 7 values (cyclic)
 + Numpad9 : advances the selected field by 7 values (cyclic)